Reading on-screen vs reading in print: What's the difference for learning?

 Current research suggests that reading online results in lower understanding and less critical reflection.
 What might this mean for our students' learning and for society?

 I read differently online but what about our students?

 I spend a lot of time in front of my laptop reading for research.
-But when I’m reading for pleasure, I usually grab a print book and relax on the sofa for a good read.
+But when I’m reading for pleasure, I usually grab a print book.

 I’ve noticed that my reading is quite different when I’m online.
 I skim the text quickly, looking for keywords that might relate to what I’m researching rather than settling in for a long read.
 I often print online articles so that I can read them in hard copy because I find that easier to concentrate on.

 For our students who are growing up in a digital world with all its advantages and distractions, I wondered what reading practices have developed to deal with the online world and what their consequences might be.